 The standard attention identifier list, DFHAID, simplifies testing the contents of the EIBAID field.
-Table 27 on page 898 shows the symbolic name for the attention identifier (AID) and the corresponding 3270 function.
+The following table shows you the symbolic name for the attention identifier (AID) and the corresponding 3270 function.

 You can get a copy of the list by copying DFHAID into your application program.
 For COBOL users, it consists of a set of 01 statements that must be copied into the working-storage section.
 For C users, it consists of a series of defined constants.
 For PL/I users, it consists of DECLARE statements defining elementary character variables.